 INTERNATIONAL WAY OF ST JAMES IN SLOVENIA

-The Association of Friends of the Way of St. James in Slovenia was established in 2000 following the example of other European nations and countries in order to revive the tradition of Slovenian mediaeval pilgrimage and journeys along the pathways that lead to Compostela.
+The Association of Friends of the Way of St. James in Slovenia was founded in 2000 following the example of other European nations and countries in order to revive the tradition of Slovenian mediaeval pilgrimage and journeys along the pathways that lead to Compostela.

 “Many a pilgrim goes to Rome, to Compostela,